 If your loved one passed away with no estate plan or a Will

 Dying without an estate plan, is called dying intestate.
 The estate will be subject to state intestacy laws and go through probate court.
-This means the division and distribution of the estate will be subject to a predetermined formula, usually providing half of the estate to a spouse, and the remaining half allocated in equal portions to the biological children.
+This means the division and distribution of the estate will be subject to a predetermined formula, determined by New Jersey statute.

 Depending on the size of the estate, the complexity of the estate plan and the nature and extent of the assets involved, there may be additional demands placed on the executor.